Edith Summerskill House and Watermeadow Court

 - What is the schedule at Watermeadow Court?

-A planning application for both sites will be submitted at the end of April 2017.
-We anticipate that demolition, which will be undertaken by the council, will begin in April 2017 and finish by December 2017.
+We anticipate that demolition, which will be undertaken by the council, will begin in January 2019 and finish by April 2019.

 Before the construction work can begin, the site requires what is known as ‘remediation’ because of its former industrial use.
 This will involve removing a large amount of material from site and could take up to six months.
-To establish the extent of remediation required, ground investigation works have begun at Watermeadow Court.
+To establish the extent of remediation required the first phase of ground investigation works have been completed at Watermeadow Court.

-Once these works are completed, construction will begin.
-We anticipate finishing this by summer 2020.
+Once all these works are completed, construction will begin.
+We anticipate finishing this by summer 2022.

-- How will deliveries and site traffic be managed?
+- How will deliveries and site traffic be managed at Watermead Court?

 Site deliveries and waste disposal will be strictly controlled to avoid busy times such as the school run and rush hour.
 Lorries will be restricted to 20mph and advance notice will be given for any road closures that may be required.